Oliver Nugent: Military career

+The First World War saw Nugent, promoted to temporary brigadier general in August 1914, serving in England until May 1915 when he was appointed to command the 41st Infantry Brigade.
+The brigade was part of the 14th (Light) Division and was at the time serving in Aldershot before being sent to the Western Front shortly afterwards.

+In September 1915, after promotion to temporary major general, he was appointed to command the 36th (Ulster) Division, "one of the most distinctive New Army formations", in the words of his biographer, with which he served until May 1918, when Major General Clifford Coffin replaced him.
+He was promoted to the permanent rank of major general 1 January 1916.

-Nugent devised the strategy that led to the Ulster Division going 'over the top' twenty minutes before Zero Hour.
-This allowed his soldiers to get the advantage and capture the main objective of the Schwaben Redoubt.
-However, along the rest of the line, the attack faltered and this caused the 36th Division to withdraw.
+In common with several other divisions, Nugent deployed his leading battalions into no man's land fifteen minutes before Zero Hour on the first day of the Battle of the Somme in July 1916.
+This allowed his soldiers to gain an advantage and capture their first objective, the Schwaben Redoubt.
+However, the failure of the divisions either side to get forward caused the attack to falter, and eventually the 36th Division withdrew in some disorder.
 He was appointed a Companion of the Order of the Bath in the New Year Honours 1917.

-He commanded the Meerut Division in India from August 1918 to 1920, and retired in 1920 to the family estate in Farren Connell, County Cavan, where he died from pneumonia on 31 May 1926.
+He commanded the Meerut Division in India from August 1918 to 1920, and, after giving up his assignment at the time, retired from the army in 1920 to the family estate in Farren Connell, County Cavan, where he died from pneumonia on 31 May 1926.
 He was knighted in the New Year Honours 1922.

 Nugent's portrait by William Conor is in Belfast City Hall.